KTM: Off-road motorcycles

 Cross-Country – The current cross-country line designated by XC includes 150, 250 and 300 cc two-stroke models and 250, 350 and 450 cc four-stroke models.
 The two-stroke XC machines except the 150 cc model are available with either wide-ratio or close-ratio transmission (when switching gears, there is a more or less pronounced rpm change).
 The four-stroke models are fitted with a semi-close ratio gearbox.
 Most models are equipped with an electric starter.

 The very lightweight XC bikes are competition bikes only; they do not meet homologation regulations.

 Enduro – The street-legal EXC enduro versions of KTM's XC cross-country bikes are supplied with plusher non-linkage suspensions, a wider-ratio gear box and lights.

-The current line available in the US consists of 250, 350, 450 and 500 (actually 510 cc) four-stroke EXC models and the 690 cc Enduro R dual-sport motorcycle.
+The current line available in the US consists of 350, 450 and 500 (actually 510 cc) four-stroke EXC models.

 Free Ride – A KTM original class of off-road motorcycle that could be described as a cross between Enduro and trials bikes.
 The Freeride 250R is powered by a lighter, modified version of the 250 EXC Enduro engine and has a specially developed six-speed gearbox with close transmission ratios in the lower gears and a wide ratio for the sixth gear.
 A four-stroke 350 cc free ride model with similar characteristics, and the all-electric single-speed models Freeride E-SX, Freeride E-XC as well as their street version Freeride E-SM are available in Europe.